 Dublin Castle is a large government complex and also an important tourist attraction.
 Visitors can join tours of the State Apartments (guided and self-guided), see the Medieval Tower and the Chapel Royal.
 Self-guided entry is included in the Dublin Pass.
 After enjoying the State Apartments with their elaborate antique furniture, paintings and decorations, take a walk in the subterranean chamber beneath the castle where you can see parts of the medieval castle structure along with the remains of some of the Viking original defences of Dublin.
 Afterwards, visit the Garda Museum or wander around the castle gardens.

-Before leaving Dublin Castle, visit the Chester Beatty Library.
-This free museum and library house the collections from mining magnate, Sir Alfred Chester Beatty.
+Before leaving Dublin Castle, visit the Chester Beatty Library, one of the best free things to do in Dublin.
+This museum and library house the collections from mining magnate, Sir Alfred Chester Beatty.
 View manuscripts, sculptures, prints, books and decorative art from the Persian, Islamic, East Asian and Western Collections.
 The Chester Beatty Library has been described by Lonely Planet as

 and is one of the Dublin top attractions not-to-be-missed.